Half Of Slovakia’s Population Was Tested For COVID-19 In A Single Day As Europe Fights A Second Wave

 Slovakia’s infection rate is relatively low and is better than almost every U.S. state, except Oklahoma, Louisiana, and Hawaii.

-Though the test-drive was free and technically voluntary, those who did not participate will be legally required to go into quarantine, even if it means missing work.
+Though the test-drive was free and technically voluntary, those who did not participate are legally required to go into quarantine, even if it means missing work.

 “Freedom must go together with responsibility toward those who… are the weakest among us, oncology patients, old people, people with other diseases,” declared Slovakian Prime Minister Igor Matovič in a news conference on the matter.